randallsquared/uhfs/uhf/index.md

 UHF parsers MUST treat these as the same UHF name.
 UHF parsers MAY process all names to derive canonical IRIs or CURIEs.
 UHF contexts MUST NOT have names which represent the same IRI.
 It is not allowed to have both `:body` and `[body]` in the same context, though either of those is itself an allowed spelling of the `body` name.

+This document will use `JSON name` to include all names that might appear in an object whether they are CURIEs or not.

 The term `context` refers to an object which has name/value pairs specified by UHF or a UHF extension.

 ## Contexts